[Explained] Inverter Block Diagram and Working Principle

 Step Down Transformer

-It steps down the main ac voltage to the appropriate voltage is to be used for battery charging, it may be 12V or 24V.
+It steps down the main AC voltage(220V AC) to the appropriate voltage that is to be used for battery charging, it may be 12V or 24V.
+It depends upon the battery voltage.

 Rectifier

-It converts the stepped down AC voltage into DC.
+It converts the stepped-down AC voltage into DC.
 It consists of PN junction diodes.
 The bridge rectifier circuit is mostly used for rectification purposes.

 DC Filter